 Pros: absolutely tons of surveys, and lots of ways to earn points, all survey invitations include what they’re about and how long they’ll take (so you can avoid the 30 minutes for 3,000 points ones!)

-Cons: not as well-paid as other survey sites, and it’s one of the slowest sites to pay out (most pay really quickly but I’ve had to wait THREE MONTHS for payment before).
+Cons: not as well-paid as other survey sites, and it’s one of the slowest sites to pay out (most sites pay within minutes but I’ve had to wait THREE MONTHS for payment before and I’ve been waiting 7 weeks so far for a £10 Amazon voucher).
 Also be wary when you open their surveys – sometimes they’ve reached the quota, and it automatically redirects you to another survey.
 So if you open a 10 minute one for 2,500 points, you could accidentally end up doing a 20 minute one for 1,800 points.
 Very sneaky!

 While the previous two companies are worldwide, Valued Opinions is a UK site (although I noticed they’ve set up in Australia too).
 They have a very straightforward system, none of these points; you earn what you earn.
 Their minimum cashout is £10, which is fantastic, and they pay within minutes.
 My only problem with them is that their pay isn’t always great.
 Sometimes a 15 minute survey only earns you 50p.
 Pretty much all their surveys are consumer-based (products, banking, cars, technology etc) so they’re not one of the more exciting ones.